IRCraziestTaxi/typeorm-linq-repository/README.md

 ## Using Queries
 `typeorm-linq-repository` not only makes setting up repositories incredibly easy; it also gives you powerful, LINQ-style query syntax.

-### Retrieving Entities
+### Counting and Retrieving Entities
-You can query entities for all, many, or one result:
+Note: Prior to version 1.0.0-alpha.17, all queries were "one-off" queries in which you called, for instance, `_repository.getAll().(...)`.
+See examples below.

 ```typescript
  // Gets all entities.